Why come to Darmstadt?

 City of the Future

 Darmstadt ranks first in the so-called Future Index 2030, placing ahead of larger cities such as Berlin, Munich and Hamburg.
-It means that Darmstadt is considered the city best equipped for the future in all of Germany.
-This is largely due to its great infrastructure, the large number of graduates in STEM (science, technology, engineering and mathematics), the high percentage of Industry 4.0-affine companies, its specialization in future-oriented sectors, its 30 scientific institutions, approximately 10,400 companies and its economic prosperity.
+This means that Darmstadt is considered the city best equipped for the future in all of Germany.
+This is largely due to its great infrastructure, the large number of graduates in the field of STEM (science, technology, engineering and mathematics), the high percentage of Industry 4.0-affine companies, its specialization in future-oriented sectors, its 30 scientific institutions, approximately 10,400 companies and its overall economic prosperity.

 The Rhine-Main region